Skip to content

 About the Good Business Charter

 Julian Richer is best known for founding Richer Sounds, the UK’s largest hi-fi retailer, which has won the Which?
 Retailer of the Year multiple times.
-The reason it has done this is because of Julian’s absolute commitment to giving excellent customer service, and he knows that the best way to do that is to ensure his colleagues are happy and in a workplace that supports them.
-Richer Sounds has also proudly given away 15% of its profits each year to charities and Julian has set up a number of his own not-for-profits which include influencing tax policy, the public discourse on fairness and helping people in UK poverty.
+This is down to Julian’s absolute commitment to giving excellent customer service, and he knows that the best way to do that is to ensure his colleagues are happy and in a workplace that supports them.
+Richer Sounds has also proudly given away 15% of its profits each year to charities.
+Julian has also set up a number of his own not-for-profits, which include influencing tax policy, the public discourse on fairness and helping people in UK poverty.

 Richer Sounds has survived in a ferociously competitive market and this has not just been down to commercial acumen but its genuine ethical stance.
 As Julian says, it is not only the right thing to do – and business bosses will sleep better at night if they know they have treated their stakeholders well – but it delivers bottom line results.
 Ultimately, a business is nothing without its people and Julian has always had this at the heart of the business: